PLPAcademy/day-3-assignment-EmmyIs4Christ/README.md

 #MySQL Installation

-What is the first step to install MySQL on Windows?
+What is the first step to install MySQL on Windows? ans.
+B) Download MySQL Installer from the official website

 A) Download MySQL Shell
 B) Download MySQL Installer from the official website